SBNSoftware/SBNSoftware.github.io/GPVM_migration.md

 migration for remaining services is underway.

 The migration to EL9 will include migration of GPVMs and builds node.
-Computing set up test VMs for users to get acquainted with EL9, those nodes are:
+Computing set up test VMs and installed build nodes for users to get acquainted with EL9, those nodes are:
+ICARUS:
+- icarusbuild02.fnal.gov
 - icarusgpvm-test-al9.fnal.gov
+SBND:
+- sbndbuild03.fnal.gov
 - sbndgpvm-test-al9.fnal.gov

-respectively for ICARUS and SBND.

-As part of the migration to EL9 build nodes will be upgraded.
+As part of the migration to EL9 build nodes that can't be upgraded to EL9 will be retired by June 30th.
-SBND is getting the new build node sbndbuild03 installed with EL9.
-Current build nodes sbndbuild01/02 cannot be upgraded to EL9, they will be retired by June 30.

-ICARUS build node icarusbuild02 is scheduled to be upgraded to EL9 on March 4th.
-The build node icarusbuild01 cannot be upgraded to EL9, it will be retired by June 30.
+This will affect sbndbuild01/02 and icarusbuild01.

 SL7 development container
 ------------------------------------------------------------------------------------------------